Le Livre de Seyntz Medicines: Audience and legacy

 Janet Coleman has pointed out that by this period, the English nobility was reading for both edification and pleasure, and Tavormina notes that the work's readership would have to be learned in French, which would have comprised the educated nobility, lawyers, ecclesiastics and upper-middle-classes: "a small religious elite", says linguist William Rothwell, and as such a very limited audience.
 It is one of the few devotional treatises which addresses the reader as well as the author; most of the period tended to be directed at the latter as if from an unknown superior.
 Le Livre, though, is as conscious of the author's sins as his audience's.
-Le Livre may have been a direct influence on John Gower's Mirour de l'Omme of lsaterr in the century; both are directed primarily to an English social class who had the financial and social independence to control their own regious activity.
+Le Livre may have been a direct influence on John Gower's Mirour de l'Omme of later in the century; both are directed primarily to an English social class who had the financial and social independence to control their own regious activity.

 Grosmont, notes Tavormina, "was remembered as the author of a devotional treatise for at least a century after his death".
 Mary de Percy, widow of John, Lord Ros, left a copy to Isabel Percy in 1394.
 Mary was connected to Grosmont through her father, whose first wife—not Mary's mother— was Grosmont's younger sister.
 This is not, however, the copy that descended through to Duke Humphrey, as that was presented to him by Thomas Carew, who died in 1429.
 The same copy appears to have been previously owned by John de Grailly, Captal de Buch, as both his and Humphrey's armorials are inscribed on various pages.

 Another reference to Le Livre comes in 1400, in the catalogue of Titchfield Abbey library, although this copy appears not to have had the title it was given by Grosmont, or indeed any other colophon.
 Later medieval historians drew clear links between Grosmont's political activity, and importance, and his piety.
 The chronicler Thomas Walsingham, for example, describes Grosmont as symbolically supporting his grandson's accession to the throne in 1399 by supposedly writing him a letter recounting the benefits of a chrism—which the author claimed to have brought back from the Holy Land—to new kings.
 In Batt's words, Walsingham "seamlessly links the divine and the political", with Grosmont the denominator.
 Thomas Otterbourne, writing around 1420, uses Grosmont as a trope for opening his own treatise, by explaining how the duke begs for mercy for his sins while simultaneously giving thanks for the good things he has enjoyed along the way.
 A late 14th century redaction of Edmund of Abingdon's Mirour de Seinte Eglyse also aligns Grosmont's piety with his wealth and power:

 Grosmont's college in Leicester (the "new werke", also a play on its location) is used as an example of his earthly power and wealth, which the poet then explains has been turned, on Grosmont's death, into spiritual wealth ("I hope he naue þeron not lost").